ArcadeAntics/this.path/README.md

 ### Change working directory

-You could always change the working directory to the directory of the executing script before running it.
+The working directory could always be changed to the directory of the executing script before running it.
 This would be

 ```{bash}